bwbecker/localpr.ca/content/details/modelling.md

 It's important to remember that while models give important insights into how a system behaves, they can't be used to actually predict elections.
 There are simply too many assumptions.
-For example, the LPR models at [election-modelling.ca](http://election-modelling.ca/LPR_no_topup/index.html) are based on 2015 election data.
+For example, the Local PR models at [election-modelling.ca](http://election-modelling.ca/LPR_no_topup/index.html) are based on 2015 election data.
 That election was heavily influenced by strategic voting which hurt the NDP and Greens, in particular.
-With LPR's preferential ballot we could expect more votes for both of those parties, which these models don't take into account.
+With Local PR's preferential ballot we could expect more votes for both of those parties, which these models don't take into account.

 ### Modelling Summary

-LPR by itself is quite proportional while LPR+ (with top-up seats) is very proportional.
+Local PR by itself is quite proportional while Local PR+ (with top-up seats) is very proportional.
-LPR has a Gallagher Index of 4.01 on a simulation of the 2015 election with slightly higher indices on synthetic elections where one party receives more than 40% of the vote.
+Local PR has a Gallagher Index of 4.01 on a simulation of the 2015 election with slightly higher indices on synthetic elections where one party receives more than 40% of the vote.

 The results show that the Conservative, New Democrat, and Bloc's share of the seats matches